unitystation/central_command/README.md

 You will need python 3.12+

 <details>
-<summary>Extra steps if don't want to install poetry globally for some reason</summary>
+<summary>Extra steps if don't want to install uv globally for some reason</summary>

 #### Install venv (only first time or after updating sytem python version)